mrmans0n/smart-adapters/README.md

     public void initView() {
         // Here we should assign the layout, inflate the views (or use butterknife or something similar), etc.
+        // [...]
     }

     @Override
     public void bind(Tweet tweet) {
-        // In here we assign "tweet" values to our view widgets
+        // In here we assign the model information values to our view widgets

         // Examples:
         tweetText.setText(tweet.getText());